Denza D9: Malaysia

 The D9 was the first Denza model to be marketed in Malaysia, which was launched in the country alongside the Denza brand on 20 February 2025.
 Imported from China and only available as the EV model, the Malaysian market D9 is offered with two variants: Advanced with front-wheel drive, and Premium with all-wheel drive.

+Philippines

+The D9 was the first Denza model to be marketed in the Philippines, which was launched in the country alongside the Denza brand on 27 February 2026.
+Imported from China, it is available in the sole DM-i variant using the 40.06 kWh battery pack with all-wheel drive.

 Singapore

 After being previewed by the Chinese left-hand drive model in January 2024, the D9 was launched for the Singaporean market on 10 October 2024.
 Imported from China and only available as the EV model, it is offered with two variants: Elite with front-wheel drive, and Grandeur with all-wheel drive.

 Thailand

 The D9 was the first Denza vehicle to be sold in Thailand.
 It was launched on 1 November 2024.
 Imported from China and only available as the EV model, the Thai market D9 is offered with two variants: Premium with front-wheel drive, and Performance with all-wheel drive.